annikulkarni/ObsidianBackup/UPSC/Economics CA/25May-31May/India’s financial sector reforms.md

 Large firms like **NTPC** or **Reliance** can raise capital directly from investors through bonds, easing pressure on public sector banks.

-Corporate bonds are ideal for funding **long-gestation projects** like highways, power plants, and green energy, attracting **pension funds and insurance firms**.Countries like **South Korea and Malaysia** have developed strong bond markets
+Corporate bonds are<mark class="hltr-boom-bam"> ideal for funding **long-gestation projects**</mark> like highways, power plants, and green energy, attracting **pension funds and insurance firms**.Countries like **South Korea and Malaysia** have developed strong bond markets

 **Reserve Bank of India (RBI):** RBI regulates **Non-Banking Financial Companies (NBFCs)**

 **Securities and Exchange Board of India (SEBI):** SEBI oversees **brokers, margin lenders, and mutual funds** that may engage in shadow banking-like activities, ensuring transparency in trading and lending practices.

-The Ministry designs **regulatory frameworks and inter-agency coordination**, enabling RBI and SEBI to monitor and respond to emerging risks in shadow banking.
+The Ministry of finance (Department of financial services) designs **regulatory frameworks and inter-agency coordination**, enabling RBI and SEBI to monitor and respond to emerging risks in shadow banking.

 ## **Way forward:**

 **Unified and Risk-Based Regulatory Framework:** Adopt a **harmonised, activity-based regulation** where entities performing similar financial functions are subjected to **similar oversight**, regardless of their institutional form

-**Enhanced Supervisory Capacity and Real-Time Monitoring:** Strengthen **inter-agency coordination** (RBI, SEBI, Ministry of Finance) and invest in **AI-powered data analytics**to track complex transactions and hidden risks.
+**Enhanced Supervisory Capacity and Real-Time Monitoring:** Strengthen **inter-agency coordination** (RBI, SEBI, Ministry of Finance) and invest in **AI-powered data analytics **to track complex transactions and hidden risks.